Chemistry

 CHEM 303-0 Principles of Physical Chemistry (1 Unit) An overview of advanced topics in physical chemistry.
 CHEM 303-0 and CHEM 403-0 are taught together.
 Prerequisites: CHEM 342-1 and CHEM 342-2 and CHEM 342-3.

 CHEM 305-0 Chemistry of Life Processes (1 Unit) Topics in the chemistry and biochemistry of life processes.
 Taught with CHEM 405-0.
-Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better); and 1 biochemistry course; or consent of instructor.
+Prerequisites: CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better); and 1 biochemistry course; or consent of instructor.

 CHEM 306-0 Environmental Chemistry (1 Unit) Topics in the physical chemistry of the environment.
 Taught with CHEM 406-0.
-Prerequisites: CHEM 215-2 or CHEM 212-3 (C- or better); MATH 230-2; PHYSICS 135-1 and PHYSICS 135-2; or consent of instructor.
+Prerequisites: CHEM 215-2 or CHEM 212-3 or 217-3 (C- or better); MATH 230-2; PHYSICS 135-1 and PHYSICS 135-2; or consent of instructor.

 CHEM 307-0 Supramolecular Design of Materials and Nanostructures (1 Unit) Introduction to frontier research at the interface of chemistry and materials science.
 CHEM 307-0 and CHEM 407-0 are taught together.
-Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better).
+Prerequisites: CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better).

 CHEM 308-0 Design, Synthesis, and Applications of Nanomaterials (1 Unit) Fabrication, chemical synthesis, assembly, and characterization of controlled-dimensionality materials, including metals, semiconductors, oxides, polymers, and mesoporous scaffolds.
 Interfacial phenomena and particle stability, nano forms of carbon, and material design.
 Taught with CHEM 408-0.
 Prerequisite: 1 quarter of physical chemistry or consent of instructor.

 CHEM 309-0 Polymer Chemistry (1 Unit) This course will cover the design and synthesis of polymers, including reaction mechanisms, characterization, and structure-property relationships.
 CHEM 309-0 is taught with CHEM 409-0.
-Prerequisites (for undergraduates only): CHEM 215-3 or CHEM 212-3 (C- or better); and one of the following courses: CHEM 307-0, CHEM 313-0, CHEM 319-0, CHEM 412-0, or CHEM 415-0.
+Prerequisites (for undergraduates only): CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better); and one of the following courses: CHEM 307-0, CHEM 313-0, CHEM 319-0, CHEM 412-0, or CHEM 415-0.

 CHEM 313-0 Advanced Organic Chemistry 1.
 Advanced concepts of organic reactivity and selectivity in synthesis.
 (1 Unit) Strategies and tactics involved in complex target synthesis.
 Modern reaction classes as applied to chemical synthesis, coupled to in-depth discussion of the underlying key principles of synthesis design and execution, are covered in the class.
 Students will gain experience in problem solving, creative thinking, structural analysis and presentation skills.
-Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better).
+Prerequisites: CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better).

 CHEM 314-0 Principles of Chemical Biology (1 Unit) Introduction to using chemical principles in biology and medicine.
 Experimental techniques and experiments in chemical biology.
 Suitable for students in chemistry, engineering, and biology.
 Taught with CHEM 415-0.
-Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better); and 1 quarter of biology; or consent of instructor.
+Prerequisites: CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better); and 1 quarter of biology; or consent of instructor.

 CHEM 316-0 Medicinal Chemistry: the Organic Chemistry of Drug Design and Action (1 Unit) Introduction to principles of drug design and mechanisms of drug action from a chemical viewpoint.
 Historical introduction, drug design and development, receptors, enzymes and enzyme inhibitors, DNA, drug metabolism, and prodrugs.
 Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better); or consent of instructor.

 CHEM 319-0 Advanced Organic Synthesis - Concepts and Applications (1 Unit) Synthesis of natural products and other medicinally relevant organic compounds.
 Retrosynthetic analysis, substructure keying, and pattern recognition.
 Classic and modern organic reactions.
 Terpenes, alkaloids, polyketides, steroids, proteins, and pharmaceuticals.
-Prerequisites: CHEM 215-3 or CHEM 212-3 (C- or better).
+Prerequisites: CHEM 215-3 or CHEM 212-3 or 217-3 (C- or better).

 CHEM 333-0 Inorganic Chemistry (1 Unit) Descriptive chemistry of some important elements.
 Current concepts and models of chemical bonding.
 Prerequisites: 2 200-or 300-level chemistry courses.